-Here’s a list of 20 Pro Tools tips and tricks to use with your DAW.
+Here’s a list of our top 20 Pro Tools tips and tricks to use with your DAW.

 1. Create an effects template session so you can quickly load your favorite send/return effects.
 Save it with all the delays, reverbs and other plug-ins with the settings you tend to use.
 Then use File > Import > Session Data to import your template effects into your session.